WCoetser/Trl.PegParser/Readme.md

 # Overview

-_Trs.PegParser_ contains a tokenizer and a parser.
+_Trl.PegParser_ contains a tokenizer and a parser.
 The tokenizer uses regular expressions to define tokens, and exposes both matched and unmatched character ranges.
-The PEG Parser uses parsing expression grammers with tokens produced by the tokenizer. _Trs.PegParser_ is built on .NET Standard 2.1 for cross-platform compatibility.
+The PEG Parser uses parsing expression grammers with tokens produced by the tokenizer. _Trl.PegParser_ is built on .NET Standard 2.1 for cross-platform compatibility.

-_Trs.PegParser_ supports left recursion and contains safeguards against infinite loops in grammers due to cyclical non-terminal definitions.
+_Trl.PegParser_ supports left recursion and contains safeguards against infinite loops in grammers due to cyclical non-terminal definitions.

-An example of a simple parser for adding up numbers can be found in the `Trs.PegParser.SampleApp` folder of this repository.
+An example of a simple parser for adding up numbers can be found in the `Trl.PegParser.SampleApp` folder of this repository.

 # Simple Example - Parsing only